alvaroof/disaster-response-pipeline/README.md

 ## Installation and File Descriptions <a name="file"></a>

+The project is comprised of three different folders:

+* data: contains the csv with the raw message and category information.
+There is also a script process_data.py to process it.
+* model: holds a train_classifier.py script to take the processed data from the previous folder and train a model.
+Such a model is then stored in this folder as a pickle object.
+* app: contains the necesary information for the Flask app to run.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.